buildwiththeta/buildwiththeta/examples/flutter_stacked_counter/README.md

-# Flutter counter app with Theta and Bloc.
+# Flutter counter app with Theta and Stacked.

-This project takes up the [official bloc library project](https://github.com/felangel/bloc/tree/master/examples/flutter_counter) with the addition of [Theta](https://github.com/buildwiththeta/buildwiththeta).

 With Theta, the UI of the application can be created visually, and it can be updated instantly.

-This app is a basic example of how to create an app using Theta and a widely used state management library such as bloc.
+This app is a basic example of how to create an app using Theta and a widely used state management library such as Stacked.
 It will show you how to link the clicking of remote elements with a state change and changes in the text of the remote component.

 ▶️ See the video: https://youtu.be/3gp1N_xvoII